duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 Indeed, although the von Neumann theorem assures existence of the equilibrium, Assumptions I and II are not sufficient for uniqueness.
-Nonetheless, Kemeny et al. (1967) show that there are at most finitely many economic solutions, meaning that there are only finitely many :math:`\gamma^*` that satisfy :math:`V(M(\gamma^*)) = 0` and :math:`x_0^TBp_0 > 0` and that for each such :math:`\gamma^*_i`, there
+Nonetheless, :cite:`hamburger1967computation`. show that there are at most finitely many economic solutions, meaning that there are only finitely many :math:`\gamma^*` that satisfy :math:`V(M(\gamma^*)) = 0` and :math:`x_0^TBp_0 > 0` and that for each such :math:`\gamma^*_i`, there